woojiahao/Taiga/docs/raid_control.md

 Raiders that are caught will be reported in the logging channel of the server.

+## Muted Role
+In order for the raid control of Taiga to work effectively, you have to set up the muted role via the use of the `?setup` command.

+More information on this can be found in the [bot basics](bot_basics.md?id=muted-role) section of the documentation.

 ## Elements Of Raid Control
 ### Message Limit
 Taiga stores a preference for `RaidMessageLimit` and this tracks the number of messages that the user has sent within a